-Our hierarchal curriculum begins with a rich foundation of basic sciences, progresses to broad-based education in the clinical sciences and integrates disparate clinical experiences throughout.
-Our graduates care deeply for the patients they serve and wish to improve themselves and the profession for the betterment of people in need of physical therapy.
+The faculty of the Department of Physical Therapy at Duquesne University are dedicated to creating a learning environment that fosters the development of entry-level clinicians with outstanding knowledge, clinical skills, compassion and professionalism.
+We believe this is best achieved through a hierarchal curriculum that begins with a rich foundation of basic sciences, progresses to broad-based education in the clinical sciences and integrates a variety of clinical experiences throughout.
+Interwoven in this progression are curricular threads that develop graduates who care deeply for the patients they serve and wish to improve themselves and the profession for the betterment of people in need of physical therapy.

 Students admitted as freshmen receive an undergraduate education in the Spiritan tradition of Duquesne University.
-A well-rounded liberal arts education is coupled to a strong moral foundation and exceptional preparation for the physical therapy professional curriculum.
-Our three-year DPT curriculum continues this tradition at the professional level for students who matriculate from Duquesne's undergraduate program or for graduate students from other institutions.
+Students have the opportunity to choose between either a 'Biology' or 'Health Science' track en route to the professional phase.
 The professional curriculum is intricately designed to produce excellent, physical therapists.
 Specific clinical content areas include:

 Actively Engaged Faculty